Catholic Mariology: History and development

 Early Christians focused their piety at first more upon the martyrs; but following that, they saw in Mary a bridge between the old and the new.
 The earliest recorded prayer to Mary, the Sub tuum praesidium, is dated to around the year 250.

 In Egypt the veneration of Mary had started in the 3rd century and the term Theotokos was used by Church Father Origen.

 The Renaissance period witnessed a dramatic growth in Marian art.
 Masterpieces by Botticelli, Leonardo da Vinci and Raphael were produced in this period.
 In the 16th century, the Council of Trent confirmed the Catholic tradition of paintings and artworks in churches, resulting in a great development of Marian art and Mariology during the Baroque Period.
 During the Reformation, the Catholic Church defended its Mariology against Protestant views.
 With the victory at Battle of Lepanto (1571) accredited to her, it "signified the beginning of a strong resurgence of Marian devotions."
 The baroque literature on Mary experienced unforeseen growth.
 More than 500 pages of Mariological writings were published during the 17th century alone.

 Popes have fostered the veneration of the Blessed Virgin through the promotion of Marian devotions, feast days, prayers, initiatives, the acceptance and support of Marian congregations, and, the formal recognition of Marian apparitions such as in Lourdes and Fátima.
 Popes Alexander VII and Clement X both promulgated the veneration of the Sacred Heart of Jesus and the Immaculate Heart of Mary, a concept which was embraced by Pope John Paul II in the 20th century as the Alliance of the Hearts of Jesus and Mary.

 The two Marian dogmas of Immaculate Conception and Assumption were established by popes in the 19th and 20th century.
 Pope Pius XII issued the Dogma of the Assumption and the Second Vatican Council declared Mary to be the Mother of the Church.
-In his 2002 Apostolic Letter Rosarium Virginis Mariae, Pope John Paul II emphasized Louis de Montfort's approach of viewing the study of Mary as a path to gaining a better understanding of the mystery of Christ.
+In his 2002 Apostolic Letter Rosarium Virginis Mariæ, Pope John Paul II emphasized Louis de Montfort's approach of viewing the study of Mary as a path to gaining a better understanding of the mystery of Christ.
 This is consistent with the emphasis of the bishops at the Second Vatican Council in not having a separate decree on Mary but rather describing her place in salvation history in Lumen gentium, the Constitution on the Church.